For sure, procedure is rather close to refurbishing bass panel. Just more complex.

 Some measurements

 Just a sanity check.
-With one probe on long red wire (polarisation of diaphragm), resistance from this wire to all other ones will be > 500MOhm (no leakage), whereas capacitance will be approximately 180pF with blue wires (medium) and 150pF with brown wires (center, treble).
-If you cell has arced, you will not get this information from this basic check.
+With one probe on long red wire (polarisation of diaphragm), resistance from this wire to all other ones will be much more than 500MOhm (no leakage), whereas capacitance will be approximately 180pF with blue wires (medium) and 150pF with brown wires (center, treble).

 Dust covers